darrendahl/sonoly/README.md

-# Web based sound making

-https://sono.ly is a collection of instruments you can play with your keyboard and mouse and livestream to anyone.
+### https://sono.ly is a collection of instruments you can play with your keyboard and mouse and livestream to anyone.

 ### To get started locally